Bruce Hirst, owner and creator

 I loved building blocks of any kind - wooden blocks, Legos, and one of my favorites were those big cardboard bricks you could build with (about 12" x 6" x 3").
 I always wished I could have had about a thousand of those bricks, a large room and a gallon of glue.
 Then I could make steps, windows, balconies, secret passages, and be able to crawl through and explore what I made.

 While growing up I discovered several other interests.
 I absolutely loved drafting, which at that time was done with a T-square and vellum (no computers) and I could always picture things perfectly in 3 dimensions.
-I continued drafting in college where I was introduced to several CADD and 3-D design programs.
+I continued drafting in college where I was introduced to several CAD and 3-D design programs.

 I also enjoyed math, especially algebra and trig.
 Trigonometry was my absolute favorite.
 I think it satisfied the puzzle solving part of my personality - and it always made sense.
 I liked numbers because they always followed the same laws.
 I often look for order and try to understand the relationships between parts.